alexkappa/terraform-provider-auth0/docs/resources/tenant.md

 * `session_lifetime` - (Optional) Integer.
 Number of hours during which a session will stay valid.
 * `sandbox_version` - (Optional) String.
 Selected sandbox version for the extensibility environment, which allows you to use custom scripts to extend parts of Auth0's functionality.
 * `idle_session_lifetime` - (Optional) Integer.
 Number of hours during which a session can be inactive before the user must log in again.
+* `enabled_locales`- (Optional) List(String).
+Supported locales for the user interface.
+The first locale in the list will be used to set the default locale.
 * `flags` - (Optional) List(Resource).
 Configuration settings for tenant flags.
 For details, see [Flags](#flags).
 * `universal_login` - (Optional) List(Resource).
 Configuration settings for Universal Login.
 For details, see [Universal Login](#universal-login).